 Yet our ocean and its resources are deteriorating and depleting as it faces increasing pressure from various types of pollution and over-exploitation.
-Business as usual scenarios for CO2 emissions could make the ocean up to 150% more acidic by 2100, placing the entire food chain and key ecosystems such as coral reefs under threat.
 Maintaining the quality of life that the ocean has provided to humankind while sustaining the integrity of ocean ecosystems, requires changes in how we view, manage, govern and use ocean resources and coastal areas.

 Rising to the challenge